 Baaba’s albums are a unique blend of African roots and more modern electronic influences, all elegantly weaved together at varied tempos and carrying diverse messages for the listener.

-Maal’s music is inspired by the Yela (derives from the rhythms created by pounding grain), where he blended traditional African rhythms with various instruments, dances, and languages to appeal to both Senegalese youth and a global audience.
+Maal’s music is inspired by the Yela (derived from the rhythms created by pounding grain), where he blended traditional African rhythms with various instruments, dances, and languages to appeal to both Senegalese youth and a global audience.

 - Firin’In Fouta – 1994